 9. Drive the Kananaskis Trail for wildlife

 Kananaskis Trail starts at Trans-Canada Highway, where Stoney Nakoda Casino is about 30km from Canmore.
-The paved mountainous road leads through stunning landscapes with lots of wildlife watching opportunities.
-After about 50km, you can take the Smith Dorrien Trail, a dirt road leading to Canmore.
+The paved mountainous road leads through stunning landscapes with many wildlife-watching opportunities.

 10. Hike in Kananaskis